Traditional Persian residential architecture: Persian residential architecture

 Iran's old city fabric is composed of narrow winding streets called koocheh with high walls of adobe and brick, often roofed at various intervals.
-This form of urban design, which used to be commonplace in Iran, is an optimal form of desert architecture that minimizes desert expansion and the effects of dust storms.
-It also maximizes daytime shades, and insulates the “fabric” from severe winter temperatures.
+This form of urban design, which used to be commonplace in Iran, is an optimal form of architecture that minimizes the expansion of arid regions and the effects of storms.
+It also maximizes daytime shades, and insulates the urban fabric from severe winter temperatures of the Iranian Plateau.

-Islamic beliefs coupled with the necessity to defend cities against frequent foreign invasions encouraged traditional Persian residential architects to create inward seeking designs amidst these narrow complicated koochehs, weaving tightly knit residential neighborhoods.
+Religious beliefs coupled with the necessity to defend cities against frequent foreign invasions encouraged traditional Persian residential architects to create inward seeking designs amidst these narrow complicated koochehs, weaving tightly knit residential neighborhoods.
 Thus, the house becomes the container as opposed to the contained.
 These houses possess an innate system of protection: they all have enclosed gardens with maximum privacy, preventing any view into the house from the outside world.
-Hence residential architecture in Persia was designed in a way to provide maximum protection to the inhabitants during times of tension and danger, while furnishing a microcosm of tranquillity that protected this inner "paradise garden".
+Hence, residential architecture in Persia was designed in a way to provide maximum protection to the inhabitants during times of tension and danger, while furnishing a microcosm of tranquillity that protected this inner Persian "paradise garden".

 Neighborhoods in old Persian cities often formed around shrines of popular saints.
-All public facilities such as baths, houses of mourning (tekyehs), teahouses, administration offices, and schools were to be found within the neighborhood itself.
+All public facilities such as baths, houses of mourning (takyehs), teahouses, administration offices, and schools were to be found within the neighborhood itself.
 In addition to the main bazaar of the city, each neighborhood often had its own bazaar-cheh as well (i.e. “little bazaar”), as well as its own ab anbar (or public water reservoir), which provided the neighborhood with clean water.
-Qazvin, for example had over 100 such reservoirs before being modernized with city plumbing in modern times.
+Qazvin, for example, had over 100 such reservoirs before being modernized with city plumbing in modern times.